 local job market conditions.

-The premium is paid only once, at the conclusion and achievement of Bundled Job Placement Benchmark C or Supported Employment Benchmark 6.
+The premium is paid only once, at the conclusion and achievement of Bundled Job Placement Benchmark C or Supported Employment Closure Benchmark.

-To be eligible for payment of the premium, the employment obtained by the customer must meet all the criteria outlined in VR1845B, Bundled Job Placement Services Plan Part B and Status Report, or in VR1613B, Supported Employment Service Plan Part 1 - Plan and Benchmark Report.

 20.4.2 Process and Procedures

 The contracted provider receives authorization for the Criminal Background Premium through a service authorization.
-The service authorization for the Criminal Background Premium must be received when the service authorization for Bundled Job Placement Benchmark A is received and when Supported Employment Benchmark 2 is received.
+The service authorization for the Criminal Background Premium must be received when the service authorization for Bundled Job Placement Benchmark A is received and when Supported Employment Job Development and Placement Benchmark is received.

 The staff member working with the customer must provide the Bundled Job Placement or Supported Employment service as required in the VR-SFP manual.

 The provider's staff member must complete the required documentation for either Bundled Job Placement or Supported Employment, including the section for the Criminal Background Premium.
-The Criminal Background Premium is paid only after all required outcomes for Bundled Job Placement Benchmark C or Supported Employment Benchmark 6 deliverables have been achieved and approved by the VR counselor.
+The Criminal Background Premium is paid only after all required outcomes for Bundled Job Placement Benchmark C or Supported Employment Closure Benchmark deliverables have been achieved and approved by the VR counselor.

 20.4.3 Outcomes Required for Payment

-The direct services provider is eligible for the Criminal Background Premium when the customer achieves all outcomes required for either Bundled Job Placement Benchmark C or Supported Employment Benchmark 6, as outlined in the corresponding chapters of the VR-SFP manual.
+The direct services provider is eligible for the Criminal Background Premium when the customer achieves all outcomes required for either Bundled Job Placement Benchmark C or Supported Employment Closure Benchmark, as outlined in the corresponding chapters of the VR-SFP manual.

-The service provider is eligible for the Criminal Background Premium when the VR counselor confirms and approves that the customer has achieved all outcomes required for the base service, as outlined in the corresponding chapter of the VR-SFP manual.
+The service provider is paid for the Criminal Background Premium when the VR counselor confirms and approves that the customer has achieved all outcomes required for the base service, as outlined in the corresponding chapter of the VR-SFP manual.

 Payment for the Criminal Background Premium is made when the VR counselor approves a complete, accurate, signed, and dated: